intel/drivers.gpu.control-library/README.md

 * IGCL binaries are distributed as part of Intel Graphics driver package.
 * Header & library wrapper code are provided here to help developers with their application development.
 * For API/spec questions or issues, for now, use the "Issues" tab under Github.
 For issues related to an already shipped binary of this spec, contact standard Intel customer support for Graphics.
+* In sync with IGCL build version 67